pablouw/opiateDashboard/README.md

 from all the calibrator sets ran in the listed date range for the selected instrument.
 This visualization helps to identify any potential chromatography issues that need to be addressed.

+#### Database
+The XML parser repository can be found at https://github.com/pablouw/opiateDatabase.
+For the mock-dashboard linked above which is created by the code in this repository, the data is provided the CSV file in the folder opiateDashboard/dashboard_files/sample_data.csv.
+In order for the dashboard to obtain data from the dashboard the user would have to connect to the database and collect the necessary information.
+In process_data.py, line 92 should be changed to ```df, compound_dict = read_sql_results(db)``` to read the result data from the database result table where db is either 'sqlite' or 'postgresql'.
+Additionally, in the read_sql_results function, the path should be edited to the appropriate location of the database.